Ria de Vigo

 Vigo Ria (Ría de Vigo) and (Ría de Vigo) is an estuary in Galicia, Spain.
 It is the southernmost ria of the Rías Baixas.
-It is located south of the province of Pontevedra, and extends in a northeast direction over a distance of 35 km from its mouth at Cape Silleiro to the deepest point in Arcade, with a maximum width of 7 km and is narrowest in the Strait of Rande, at 700 m.
-Its western entrance is protected by the Cies Islands, which are part of the National Park of the Atlantic Islands, within the islands of Toralla and San Simon.
-Its borders the north with Morrazo Peninsula.
+It is located in the south of the province of Pontevedra, and extends in a northeast direction over a distance of 35 km from its mouth at Cape Silleiro to the deepest point in Arcade, with a maximum width of 7 km and the narrowest in the Strait of Rande, at 700 m.
+Its western entrance is protected by the Cies Islands, which are part of the National Park of the Atlantic Islands which is within the islands of Toralla and San Simon.
+It borders to the north with the Morrazo Peninsula.
 In the extreme south lies the Bay of Baiona.
-Its easy access, deep draft and calm waters make the Vigo estuary an ideal retreat for sailing and water sports.
+Its easy access, depth and calm waters make the Vigo estuary an ideal retreat for sailing and water sports.

-From the environmental point of view, it is a bay with a biologically richness because of its crop water currents and deep cold waters from the north, carrying large quantities of nutrients.
-Historically, the Vigo estuary area has been good for fishing and shell fishing, although current conditions are not ideal due to high human and industrial pressure on the coastal waterfront.
+From the environmental point of view, it is a bay with a biological richness due to its water currents and deep cold waters from the north, carrying large quantities of nutrients.
+Historically, the Vigo estuary area has been good for fishing and shell fishing, although current conditions are not ideal due to high human and industrial activity on the coastal waterfront.

 On its banks stands the city of Vigo.
 The municipalities of Baiona, Nigrán, Redondela, Soutomaior, Vilaboa, Moaña and Cangas do Morrazo are also situated here.
 It has a total population of about 420,000 inhabitants.